 ARCHIVELOG mode has the disadvantage of requiring additional disk space to store the archived log files.
 However, the option offers you the choice to purge the logs after they have been backed up at least twice.

-For more information on implementing log purging, see the section Log File Purging in this chapter.
+For more information on implementing log purging, see Log File Purging.

 Check ARCHIVELOG mode